-House Bill 2097, signed into law in September 2020, allows for the sale of edibles in the state.
-The state's Department of Health will oversee the establishment of rules governing the production, labeling, and packaging of edible cannabis products.
+HB 2097, signed into law in September 2020, allows for the sale of edibles in the state.
+The Department of Health will oversee the establishment of rules governing the production, labeling, and packaging of edible cannabis products.
 For the first time, the new law permits dispensaries to "provide, disseminate, and publish educational and scientific materials related to medical cannabis and its approved products and sponsor events about medical cannabis."

 There is no notable activity at this time.

 Hawaii has decriminalized cannabis, which is a step in the right direction towards legalization.
 MSOs should pay close attention as an adult use market with tourism of ~10MM people per annum could be quite profitable if a limited license regulatory regime is enacted.